determined-ai/determined/docs/reference/experiment-config-reference.rst

 The ``random`` search method implements a simple random search.
 The user specifies how many hyperparameter configurations should be trained and how long each configuration should be trained for; the configurations are sampled randomly from the hyperparameter space.
-Each trial is trained for the specified length and then validation metrics are computed. :ref:`min_validation_period
-<experiment-config-min-validation-period>` can be used to specify that validation metrics should be
-computed more frequently.

 ``metric``
 ----------